amit-jain/CarND-Advanced-Lane-Lines/README.md

 The pipeline worked well on the project video but still has problems with the challenge video.
 The problems faced particularly are:
-* Many frames have missing lane markers for most of the either of the lanes (quite frequently observed in the challenge video)
+* Many frames have missing lane markers for most of the eithe of the lanes (quite frequently observed in the challenge video)
 * Many frames (even on the project video) have quite a few straight gradient changes which makes it hard to correctly target the actual lane lines with trial and error on thresholds.